 Even though this is a great way to practice squash, there is the risk of getting accustomed to playing a single opponent that plays in a specific way.
-Overtime this can lead to boredom and you are less likely to have an all-round squash game.
+Over time this can lead to boredom and you are less likely to have an all-round squash game.

 The most effective route is to create a varied range of squash drills and routines that are playable with your squash partner.
 You will find over time this can really help to improve your overall game.
-Plus, the more varied and intense drills helps to break up any boredom that may set in and it will be a lot more fun for you and your squash partner.
+Plus, the more varied and intense drills help to break up any boredom that may set in and it will be a lot more fun for you and your squash partner.

 Let’s take a look a few of the best squash drills for 2:

 Play with a squash training partner and hit the ball cross-court using the back-court.
 For the player on the left-hand side, you should aim to strike the ball hard and low, while your partner on the other side of the court should strike the ball soft and high.
 Continue to swap sides while you practice this drill.